-During registration of survey panels, you may encounter some require a field called Post Code.
-This is use to identify your geographical location to make sure you are within their target area of research.
+During registration of survey panels, you may encounter some field which require your Post Code.
+This is used to identify your geographical location to make sure you are within their target area of research.
 So what is a Postcode?

 A post/ postal code (also known locally in various English-speaking countries throughout the world as a postcode, post code, Eircode, PIN Code or ZIP Code) is a series of letters and/or digits, sometimes including spaces or punctuation, included in a postal address for the purpose of sorting mail.